YottaDB/YDBDoc/MessageRecovery/errors.rst

 NONTPRESTART, Database dddd; code: cccc; blk: bbbb in glbl: ^gggg; blklvl: llll, type: tttt, zpos: pppp

-Run Time Information: This is an informational message for non-TP transaction messages.
-The frequency of this message can be set by $ydb_nontprestart_log_delta and $ydb_nontprestart_log_first environment variables. dddd is the database where the restart occurred; cccc is the code described in the `Maintaining Database Integrity chapter of the Administration and Operations Guide <../AdminOpsGuide/integrity.html>`_; bbbb is the block where YottaDB detected a concurrency conflict that caused the restart; gggg shows the global reference within that block; llll is the level of that block; tttt indicates the type of activity that detected the conflict; pppp is the source line where restart ocurred on.
+Run Time Information: This is an informational message that indicates a non-TP transaction restart.

+- The environment variables ``ydb_nontprestart_log_first`` and ``ydb_nontprestart_log_delta`` control the frequency of NONTPRESTART messages that get logged to the system logger.

+- ydb_nontprestart_log_first indicates the number of non-TP restarts to log since the YottaDB process started.
+Once those many have been logged, every ydb_nontprestart_log_delta TP restarts, YottaDB logs a restart message.
+If ydb_tprestart_log_delta is undefined, YottaDB performs no logging.

+- The default value for ydb_nontprestart_log_first is 0 (zero), which leaves the control completely with ydb_nontprestart_log_delta.

+- These messages can serve as a diagnostic tool in developmental environments for investigating contention due to global reads or updates in non-TP transactions.

+- dddd is the database where the restart occurred

+- cccc is the restart code described in more detail at `Run-time Database Failure Codes <../AdminOpsGuide/integrity.html#runtime-db-failure-codes>`_.
+Non-graphic restart codes are reported with their numeric values in hexadecimal notation as :code:`0xnn`.

+- bbbb is the block where YottaDB detected a concurrency conflict that caused the restart

+- gggg shows the global reference within that block

+- llll is meaningful only if the restart code cccc is ``L``.
+It is the level of the block (``blk: ...``) where the non-TP restart occurred.
+This is similar to the ``blklvl`` bullet under `TP Performance <../ProgrammersGuide/langfeat.html#tp-performance>`_ except that the latter is for TP transactions.

+- tttt is meaningful only if the restart code xxxx is ``L``.
+A value of 7, 8, 9 or 10 shows the restart occurred in the non-TP transaction BEFORE reading the commit phase of the update (for example, SET/KILL command).
+These values would typically be used for debugging by your YottaDB support channel.
+A value of 11, 12, 13, or 14 shows the restart occurred in the commit phase of the update.
+A value of 15, 16, 17, 18 or 19 shows the restart occurred during a ``mupip reorg`` operation.
+This is similar to the ``type`` bullet under `TP Performance <../ProgrammersGuide/langfeat.html#tp-performance>`_ except that the latter is for TP transactions and the numeric value that ``type`` can take there is different compared to that for non-TP transactions.

+- pppp is the $ZPOSITION of the line of M code that caused the restart of the non-TP transaction; utilities leave this field blank.

-Action: None required in most cases.
-If the messages are too frequent, either investigate the processes that reference to that particular global and its block, or reduce the number of messages by tweaking the $ydb_nontprestart_log_delta and $ydb_nontprestart_log_first environment variables.
+Action: If the messages are too frequent, investigate the processes that reference the indicated global and block number.
+Consider changes to the global structure or varying the time when work is scheduled.
+Or reduce the number of messages by tweaking the ``ydb_nontprestart_log_delta`` and ``ydb_nontprestart_log_first`` environment variables.

 --------------------
 NONUTF8LOCALE